-Denouncing Trump’s Transgender Reversal, Advocates Point to Progress on Other Fronts
+Justices Press Both Sides Hard in Wedding Cake Case

 The Plan to End AIDS aims to reduce new HIV infections in the state to 750 by 2020 from estimated new infections in 2014 that could have been as low as 2,100 or as high as 2,800.
 The great majority of new HIV infections in the state are in New York City.
 The city hopes to reduce new HIV infections to as low as 600 in 2020.

 Cuomo endorsed the plan in 2014, but has consistently balked at funding it.
-The Cuomo administration has also pushed some costs for major plan components onto the city’s balance sheet, much to the frustration of Mayor Bill de Blasio, who also endorsed the plan in 2014.
+The Cuomo administration has also pushed some costs for major plan components onto the city’s budget, much to the frustration of Mayor Bill de Blasio, who also endorsed the plan in 2014.

 The plan uses pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP), anti-HIV drugs taken by HIV-negative people to keep them uninfected.
 Both drug regimens are highly effective when used correctly.
 The plan also treats HIV-positive people with anti-HIV drugs, which keep them healthy and uninfectious.
 The plan relies as well on services, such as housing and nutrition, for HIV-positive people because such services help them stay on their medication.